$3.5 Million Seattlement

 • Those responsible for maintaining the vehicle: This may include the company or the driver if they are an independent contractor.

-• Other motor vehicle drivers: It may be possible that another driver’s negligent accident caused an accident.
+• Other motor vehicle drivers: It may be possible that another driver’s negligence, such as distracted driving, reckless driving, excessive braking or accelerating, or ignoring signage and laws, caused the truck accident.

-• Manufacturing company: If parts for a truck are defective or malfunction and lead to a crash, then the manufacturer may be potentially liable.
+• Manufacturing company: If parts for a truck are defective or malfunction and lead to a crash, then the manufacturer may be potentially at risk for product liability.

 Analyzing and evaluating all these details after a truck wreck can be essential to building a thorough case.
-A Philadelphia truck accident attorney may help you determine the liable parties in a truck wreck and can offer guidance on how you may want to proceed with filing a claim.
+A Philadelphia truck accident attorney may help you determine the liable parties in a truck wreck and can offer guidance through the process on how you may want to proceed with filing a truck accident lawsuit.

 How Do Trucking Companies Avoid Liability?

-After a severe truck wreck, trucking and insurance companies may try certain tactics to avoid liability.
-One common argument they may use to avoid any responsibility is by disputing evidence, claiming no responsibility if a driver is a contractor, or blaming the victim for the crash.
-It’s important to note that these tactics are not always successful.
+After a severe truck wreck in Philadelphia, trucking and insurance companies may try certain tactics to avoid liability when someone threatens to sue.
+One common argument the trucking companies may use to avoid any responsibility is by disputing evidence, claiming no responsibility if a driver is a contractor, or blaming the victim for the crash.
+It’s important to note that these trucking company tactics are not always successful.

-That is why hiring an experienced Philadelphia truck accident attorneys can help with some of these scenarios.
+That is why hiring an experienced Philadelphia truck accident attorney can help with some of these scenarios.
 Let’s take a closer look at some of these tactics companies may use when disputing responsibility.

-• Independent contractor: A trucking company or insurance company may claim that they are not liable for the accident because the driver was an independent contractor rather than an employee.
-They may also argue that since the driver is an independent contractor, they are not directly responsible for the driver’s actions.
+• Independent contractor: A trucking company or insurance policy company may claim that they are not liable for the truck accident because the driver was an independent contractor rather than an employee.
+The trucking company may also argue that since the driver is an independent contractor, they are not directly responsible for the driver’s actions.

-• Switching the blame: Trucking companies may even try to find ways to blame you for causing the collision.
-They may argue that you violated certain traffic laws or were driving carelessly.
+• Switching the blame: Truck companies may even try to find ways and directions to blame you for causing the collision and the accidents.
+They may argue that you violated certain traffic laws, ignored construction hazards, or were driving carelessly.

 However, as per Pennsylvania’s modified comparative negligence laws, you can still receive compensation if your fault was less than 51%.
-However, the percentage may be reduced by some level.
+The percentage may be reduced by some level if your Philadelphia attorney is able to prove the truck driver’s negligence caused your accident.

 18-wheeler accident lawyer philadelphia